-Required Course Number(s) and Name(s) with a specific description of how the indicated element is addressed in the course(s)

-MATH 201 - Calculus II: Multiple opportunities for candidates to recognize structure (e.g., infinite series) and to express regularity in patterns (e.g., Taylor series and representations of exponential and trigonometric functions) of mathematical reasoning permeate assignments, projects, and tests
+Component number Required Course Number(s) and Name(s) with a specific description of how the indicated component is addressed in the course(s) 2b) Reasoning and Communicating.
+Candidates organize their mathematical reasoning and use the language of mathematics to express their mathematical reasoning precisely, both orally and in writing, to multiple audiences.
+MATH 201 - Calculus II: Multiple opportunities for candidates to recognize structure (e.g., infinite series) and to express regularity in patterns (e.g., Taylor series and representations of exponential and trigonometric functions) of mathematical reasoning permeate assignments, projects, and tests.
 MATH 312 - College Geometry: This course provides a foundation for the development of reasoning and proof as fundamental aspects of mathematics.

-- Candidates develop their ability to reason abstractly, reflectively, and quantitatively with attention to units (e.g., formulas of twoand three-dimensional objects) in myriad ways. - Candidates engage in constructing viable arguments and proofs of many theorems in two-dimensional Euclidean geometry (e.g., congruence and similarity), recognizing and discussing axiomatic structure (e.g., triangle congruence and similarity criteria derived from axioms), and expressing regularity in patterns of mathematical reasoning (e.g., triangle congruence theorems). - Representation and modeling of generalizations (e.g., transformations in the plane and periodic phenomena) regularly occur in candidates' demonstrated coursework. - Use of appropriate mathematical vocabulary and symbols to communicate ideas is regularly evidenced through in-class discussions (oral), assignments (written), projects (written), and tests (written).
+Candidates develop their ability to reason abstractly, reflectively, and quantitatively with attention to units (e.g., formulas of two-and three-dimensional objects) in myriad ways.
+Candidates engage in constructing viable arguments and proofs of many theorems in two-dimensional Euclidean geometry (e.g., congruence and similarity), recognizing and discussing axiomatic structure (e.g., triangle congruence and similarity criteria derived from axioms), and expressing regularity in patterns of mathematical reasoning (e.g., triangle congruence theorems).
+Representation and modeling of generalizations (e.g., transformations in the plane and periodic phenomena) regularly occur in candidates' demonstrated coursework.
+Use of appropriate mathematical vocabulary and symbols to communicate ideas is regularly evidenced through in-class discussions (oral), assignments (written), projects (written), and tests (written).
 MATH 360 - Abstract Algebra: This course is designated as writing intensive and requires that candidates utilize appropriate mathematical vocabulary and symbols to communicate ideas clearly.

-- Construction of viable arguments and proofs plays a central role in building on and expanding candidates' abilities to reason abstractly and reflectively in a more rigorous and formalized setting. - Candidates regularly engage in critiquing classmates' proof attempts, discussing what constitutes a valid proof, and recognizing emergent patterns in mathematical reasoning. - Concepts of abstract algebra are used to develop the structure of the real number system and justify operations in it. - Candidates develop an appreciation of mathematical rigor as a fundamental tool for mathematical inquiry, as evidenced
+Construction of viable arguments and proof, plays a central role in building on and expanding candidates' abilities to reason abstractly and reflectively in a more rigorous and formalized setting.
+Candidates regularly engage in critiquing classmate' proof attempts, discussing what constitutes a valid proof, and recognizing emergent patterns in mathematical reasoning.
+Concepts of abstract algebra a